 In the 80s, Sharp started experimenting with her surplus of habaneros.
 The breakthrough came when she added puréed carrots to the mix.
 The carrots made the texture of her hot sauce rather unique.
 She tried to trade her sauce all around the country, promising the shop owners to pick up the unsold bottles.
 It was a smash hit!
 Nowadays, she sells her sauces in 20 countries, including a couple of European ones.

 Firstly, we sampled a dozen hot sauces, ranging from the standard one to Marie Sharp’s No Wimps Allowed, and even more fruit jams.
 I loved them all.
-All the product are for sale at discount prices in the factory shop.
+All the products are for sale at discount prices in the factory shop.
 The workers also let us taste all the fruit wines, which were not for sale yet in regular shops.
 We bought some apple wine to drink in our beach cabin that night.

 Afterwards, Sharp’s grandson gave us a tour of the factory.
 Alas, we couldn’t take any pictures.
-Although large parts of the production process happen automatically, workers still cut all carrots (30.000 pounds per month!), onion and habaneros by hand.
+Although large parts of the production process happen automatically, workers still cut all carrots (30.000 pounds per month!), onions and habaneros by hand.
 As a feminist, Sharp employs mostly women.
 “She stimulates female entrepreneurship”, said her grandson, “Especially because lots of doors remained closed for her when she was younger.”

 DO: Sweat yourself to death in Mayflower Bocawina National Park